Over the last six years, the Liverpool Mental Health Consortium (LMHC) has helped Liverpool to celebrate World Mental Health Day on 10th October.

 Unfortunately, despite the positivity elicited by celebrations and the overall success of the festival, Liverpool-based artist Alison Little’s sculpture ‘Dead from the Waist Down’ was stolen from the exhibition at Unit 51 midweek.

-Ruthie Adamson, exhibition invigilator, explained: “The artist has been informed, but it is a shame as this piece, much like all the pieces included in the exhibition, was very personal.”
+Ruthie Adamson, an exhibition invigilator, explained: “The artist has been informed, but it is a shame as this piece, much like all the pieces included in the exhibition, was very personal.”

 A series of interesting talks raising awareness of schizophrenia titled ‘A Little Voice Told Me’ took place at the Brink, Parr Street on the evening of 13th October.
 The night saw inspirational speaker Dr Eleanor Longden talk about overcoming her own experience with schizophrenia and Sarah Mottram discuss the issues caused when mental healthcare systems ignore physical health.